-Russia’s national stadium is a suitably grandiose arena for the 2018 World Cup Final, opening game, second semi-final and four other matches.
+Russia’s national stadium was a suitably grandiose arena for the 2018 World Cup Final, opening game, second semi-final and four other matches.

 Sprawling over a tongue of land tucked in a bend of the Moskva river, facing the Sparrow Hills, the Luzhniki was designed for huge communal Soviet events.
 The first, the sports Spartakiad of 1956, attracted 34,000… athletes.
 Eleven of them, including legendary goalkeeper Lev Yashin and fellow internationals, starred for a Moscow team who beat Georgia in the final of the football tournament.

 A month later, also before a crowd of 100,000-plus, Hungary had the temerity to beat USSR 1-0, the first full international played here and one of the last times that Ferenc Puskás, József Bozsik and Zoltán Czibor would team up together for the Magic Magyars.

 Since then, the stadium has seen four major revamps, the most recent completed in 2017 and costing €350 million.

 The first was for the 1980 Olympics – the Luzhniki is now one of only seven stadiums to host both the Games and the World Cup final.
 The second came in the 1990s, by which time the arena had lost its official title of Central Lenin Stadium and assumed the name everyone called it anyway, Luzhniki, ‘Meadows’.
 The stadium had acquired a roof and, lowering capacity to below 80,000, individual seating.